ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 ## Prerequisites

 - `yarn` - The NgRx library utilizes the `yarn` CLI tool.
 Please make sure that you have the latest stable release of `yarn` installed.
+For more information, visit the [Yarn Install Docs](https://yarnpkg.com/en/docs/install)

 ## Contributing to the Docs and NgRx.io Website

 ### Folder Structure
 Source code for the NgRx docs and the ngrx.io website exist under the `projects/ngrx.io/content` folder.
-If you are planning contribute features and/or bug fixes relating to the docs or the website, chances are the code will be found there.
-The structure is split up between the following sub folders and key files:
+If you are planning to contribute features and/or bug fixes relating to the docs or the website, chances are the code will be found there.
+The structure is split up between the following subfolders and key files:

 - `projects/ngrx.io/content/examples` - Code examples referenced on the website and in the docs should be placed under this folder
 - `projects/ngrx.io/content/guide` - The majority of official NgRx documentation exists under this folder.
 There are sub-folders for each module.
 - `projects/ngrx.io/content/marketing` - The majority of the additional website pages such as resources, events, about the NgRx team exist under this folder.
-- `projects/ngrx/io/content/events.json` - The Events page dynmically displays two tables, one for Past Events and one for Present events based on the contents of this file.
+- `projects/ngrx/io/content/events.json` - The Events page dynamically displays two tables, one for Past Events and one for Present events based on the contents of this file.
-- `projects/ngrx/io/content/resources.json` - The Resources page dynmically displays a list of NgRx resources based on the contents of this file.
+- `projects/ngrx/io/content/resources.json` - The Resources page dynamically displays a list of NgRx resources based on the contents of this file.
-- `projects/ngrx/io/content/navigation.json` - All of the navigation and menus on the website and docs are populated from this json file.
-If a new page is being added, or adjusted make sure to update this file as well.
+- `projects/ngrx/io/content/navigation.json` - All of the navigation and menus on the website and docs are populated from this JSON file.
+If a new page is being added or adjusted make sure to update this file as well.

 ### Submission Guidelines

 The NgRx team strives for excellence when it comes to documentation.

 - Documentation should be free of typos, grammatical errors, slang, and vagueness.
-- When contributing, please take special care to ensure that all new copy has been spell-checked and run through a third-party grammer checking service.
+- When contributing, please take special care to ensure that all new copy has been spell-checked and run through a third-party grammar checking service.
 This will speed up the time to merge, as well as, save time for the maintainers reviewing the PR.
 - Confirm that all commit messages adhere to the [Commit Message Guidelines](#commit)

 ### Setup